Grants and Loans Application Guidance

 Offers of financial assistance are entirely at the discretion of the Trust’s Executive Committee, which meets every two months (January, March, May, July, September and November).

-- Please apply using the online application form with the required supporting documentation.
+Please apply using the online application form or the downloadable form with the required supporting documentation.

 Loan finance will normally be made available as soon as your project starts.